k6alvarez/kennel-nextjs-app/README.md

-# Boomers Studio Web App Template
+# Gillette Kennels Web App

-This repository is the boilerplate setup for a fullstack web app with authentication.
+This repository is the setup for the fullstack web app with authentication.
 App is built with Next.js, Prisma, PostgreSQL, and deployed to Vercel.

 Technologies used: